 The Mira Mesa Community is defined by the Mira Mesa Community Plan, and it identifies the land uses shown in the figure below.
 This is the most fundamental region after state, city and county, because the boundaries and land uses are set by the San Diego City Council and an action of the City Council is required to make any changes.
 The current plan was approved in 1992, with very minor boundary adjustments from the previous plan that was approved in 1981.
 It includes the area between I-805 and I-15 from Los Penasquitos Canyon Preserve to MCAS Miramar, following the railroad tracks in the southwest corner of the community.
 This is the definition of Mira Mesa used by the Mira Mesa Town Council, Mira Mesa Community Planning Group, Mira Mesa Recreation Council and most other community and City-sponsored organizations.

 There are currently no residential subareas in the community plan.
+There are two industrial subareas in the community plan: Sorrento Mesa, located west of Camino Santa Fe and north of Carroll Canyon Road; and Miramar, located south of Carroll Canyon Road.
 The only other large identified area in the community plan is the Carroll Canyon Master Plan area, which is shown below.
 This area includes the two large gravel mining operations of Vulcan to the east and Hanson to the west, as well as two now-developed business parks and the El Camino Memorial Park cemetery.
 Shown on the figure are the current plans for redevelopment of the gravel mining operations after mining is concluded.

 The next category of names, which are unfortunately inconsistent with both the naming and boundaries in the Community Plan are the Police Department Neighborhoods, which are shown below.
 The Police Department neighborhoods were intended to provide more understandable names for police beat numbers.
 There are 3 police beats in the Mira Mesa Community: 242, which is called the Mira Mesa neighborhood; 931, the Sorrento Valley neighborhood; and 243, the Miramar neighborhood.
 The names and boundaries are defined by the Police Department to suit their needs, and they can and do change them as their needs change.
 The Mira Mesa PD neighborhood is contained within the Mira Mesa Community Plan, and they have the same northern and eastern boundaries, however the Sorrento Valley PD neighborhood extends west and south of the community into the University and Torrey Pines communities, and the Miramar PD neighborhood extends south to include MCAS Miramar.
 The police department uses these neighborhood names in their police reports and so you will often here these names rather than the Community Plan names used in news reports.
 Also, the residential area along Lopez Ridge west of Camino Santa Fe was marketed under the Sorrento Valley name, and so many residents in that area identify with the Sorrento Valley name more than the Mira Mesa name.